2006 Danvers Chemical fire

-The 2006 Danvers Chemical fire took place at approximately 2:46 AM EST on Wednesday, November 22, 2006.
+The 2006 Danvers Chemical fire took place at approximately 2:46 a.m.
+Eastern Standard Time on Wednesday, November 22, 2006.
 An explosion occurred at the plant of solvent and ink manufacturer CAI Inc., located in the Danversport area of Danvers, Massachusetts, which it shared with paint manufacturer Arnel.
-The explosion was caught on security camera and was reportedly heard up to 50 miles away in southern Maine and New Hampshire.
+The explosion was caught on video by a security camera and was reportedly heard up to 50 miles away in southern Maine and New Hampshire.
 Arnel ceased operations after the blast.

 Cause

-A May 13, 2008 report from the U.S. Chemical Safety and Hazard Investigation Board attributed the explosion to unintentional overnight heating of an ink-mixing tank containing flammable solvents.
+A May 13, 2008 report from the U.S. Chemical Safety Board (CSB) attributed the explosion to a heated ink-mixing tank containing flammable solvents that was unintentionally left on overnight.
+The CSB stated that the accident could have been prevented with a simple alarm system or automatic shutoff.

 Damage

-The explosion damaged over 90 homes, blowing out windows and knocking some houses off their foundations.
-Officials believed that some of the more extensively damaged houses would have to be leveled and rebuilt.
-Some of the buildings damaged included a bakery, boats at a nearby marina, and the New England Home for the Deaf, an assisted-living facility for people who are deaf or deafblind and elderly residents requiring constant care.
-"These people are extremely fragile," said state Rep. Ted Speliotis, D-Danvers, whose district includes the affected area.
+Although no one was killed in the blast, it damaged over 90 homes, broke windows and separated buildings from their foundations.
+Officials believed that some of the more damaged structures would have to be demolished and rebuilt.
+Damage to businesses included a bakery, boats at a nearby marina, and New England Homes for the Deaf, an assisted-living facility for people who are deaf, deafblind, elderly, or otherwise require constant care.
+"These people are extremely fragile," said state Rep. Ted Speliotis (D-Danvers), whose district includes the affected area.
 "Many of them have Alzheimer's and other illnesses.
 It's clear they can't stay here long, but it's clear they won't be able to return for quite a while."

-Danvers Fire Chief James P. Tutko toured the area by helicopter and said many residents would be kept from their homes for the foreseeable future.
-"It looks like a war zone, that's the only thing I can say" Tutko said.
-Fortunately, no one was killed.
-"Somebody out there likes us", Tutko commented.
-Finally, he said that determining the cause of the explosion would take days.
+Danvers Fire Chief James P. Tutko described the area as looking like "a war zone."
+He stated that many residents would be kept from their homes for the foreseeable future.
+Remarking on the lack of fatalities, Tutko said, "Somebody out there likes us."